bernardodiasc/bernardodiasc.github.io/docs/content/posts/2018-04-18-content-creation-planning-with-kanban/index.md

 ## Take notes

 The method starts simple: take notes!
 The notes should be taken right away when they popup in your head.
-You'll not be writing the whole piece at this moment, just write a probably title and a small excerpt.
+You'll not be writing the whole piece at this moment, just write a probable title and a small excerpt.
 You'll come back to the notes later.

 But where?
 That's a good question and some may tell you that "doesn't really matter where or how, what really matters is the habit".
 And that's true!
 But based on my experience, the "where and how" will enforce or weaken the habit.
 I already mentioned a little bit about this here: [My "Hello World" projects](https://bernardodiasdacruz.com/2018/04/01/my-hello-world-projects/).
-My recommendation is that you use a platform that you are must used to, a place that you spend a lot of time and have good familiarity.
+My recommendation is that you use a platform that you are more confortable, a place that you spend a lot of time and have good familiarity.

 ## Planning with Kanban